Read the Revolution

 American Insurgents, American PatriotsApril 13, 2016

-In 1774 a popular insurgency, led by “ordinary Americans” and organized into local committees of safety, was sweeping the Thirteen Colonies.
+In 1774 a popular insurgency, led by “ordinary Americans” and organized into local committees of safety, was sweeping the 13 colonies.
 Basing their authority in the Articles of Association, an act passed by the First Continental Congress to enforce a boycott on British goods, these committees of safety helped propel revolution with their own notions of an American ideology and resistance.
 In American Insurgents, American Patriots: The Revolution of the People, T.H.
 Breen traces the rise of these networks of everyday patriots who used social pressure at the local level to create a shared American sense of purpose.

 The following excerpt from this populist history, details the creation of a local committee of safety in Wilmington, North Carolina and the quick escalation of their revolutionary activities.